 Funeral expenses are considered an estate expense, this means that the deceased’s bank accounts can be used to pay for the funeral expenses.
 However, if any other person pays for the funeral expenses, they are entitled to be reimbursed for these expenses from the estate.

 Before engaging with your family lawyer, it's worthwhile comparing their fees with our fees.
-It's just as quick and easy for Bare to arrange a Grant of Probate as your family and, more often than not, our fees are lower.
+It's just as quick and easy for Bare Law to arrange a Grant of Probate as your family and, more often than not, our fees are lower.
 If you have any questions about this, feel free to call our lawyers for no-obligation advice.

 We aim to be one of the cheapest providers in every region we operate.
 The bulk of our costs are from the cremation fee and the transportation.
 In some states (such as Western Australia) the cremation fee is significantly higher than others.
 Our prices reflect the local input prices of our services.
 We’re constantly working to get our prices as low as possible in all locations.